 2. Check Your Error Log

-Yes, we know 500 internal server error could be caused by one or more issue but, the error log sometimes tells where the issue is coming from exactly.
+Yes, we know the error could be caused by one or more issue but, the error log sometimes tells where the issue is coming from exactly.
 So, instead of troubleshooting blindly, error log helps to narrow down the issue most especially if it’s resulting from a plugin or theme.

 The Error log located in the WordPress directory.